How to Optimize Images for Faster Load Times and Sustainability

 Images can make the content we read online easier to read.
 They can help customers feel a strong emotion or get a clear impression of a brand.
 People are also more likely to share blog posts with images rather than text.
 But images that aren’t optimized for the web can increase page load time, which frustrates users and leads to increased page abandonment rates.
 Bloated images also contribute significantly to the internet’s massive environmental impact.

 Simply put, pixels need power to appear on your screen.
 Both the web servers that deliver content to customers and the devices that consumers use to browse the web use electricity.
 Billions of watts of electricity.
 And most of that electricity is generated by sources that aren’t clean or renewable.
-In this post, we’re going to look at some basic techniques for optimizing your images to improve page performance and reduce environmental impact.
+In this post, we’re going to look at some basic techniques for optimizing your images to improve page performance and improve a website’s sustainability.

 Use CSS Sprites